erSubhashThapa/100daysofcode/r2-log.md

   <img src="log_imgs/finder_6-1.PNG" width = "500">

-  I ended up finding mysql in my Finder by getting the path for mysql using `which mysql` in the command line, then going to "Go" in finder and finding where mysql was.
+  I ended up finding MySQL in my Finder by getting the path for MySQL using `which mysql` in the command line, then going to "Go" in finder and finding where mysql was.

   <img src="log_imgs/go_6-1.PNG" width = "500">

   It showed that I installed MySQL on August 1, 2018, this past summer.
 So I don't think I have anything important that I could lose since then.
 I probably was just following a tutorial at the time or something.
-I don't know if uninstalling it would cause any databases to be lost, but either way it won't matter.
+I don't know, had I had any databases, if uninstalling uninstalling MySQL would cause any databases to be lost, but either way it won't matter: I probably don't have anything important.
 So I could uninstall it and reinstall it to reset the password if I have to.

-  ## Where the password is stored?
+  ## Where Is The Password Stored?

   > MySQL passwords are stored in the user table of the mysql database and are encrypted using it's own algorithm.
   [Security: Where are MySQL passwords stored?](https://serverfault.com/questions/326649/security-where-are-mysql-passwords-stored)

   [MySQL Documentation: 6.2.1 Account User Names and Passwords](https://dev.mysql.com/doc/refman/8.0/en/user-names.html)

+  Since it's encrypted, I guess you can't go trying to get in their some how and get the password.

   ## Uninstalling and Reinstalling MySQL
   I followed [this tutorial](https://medium.com/@devontem/solved-cant-connect-to-local-mysql-server-through-socket-tmp-mysql-sock-2-f52c9c546f7) on uninstalling and reinstalling MySQL.
 This fixed the poster's error.
 But Not mine.

-   After uninstalling and reinstalling MySQL suddely remembered where I saved my password, my Keychain Access! duh.
+  After uninstalling and reinstalling MySQL, I suddely remembered where I saved my password, my Keychain Access! duh.
 Uninstalling and Reinstalling didn't give me an option to input a new password, so my old password should probably still work.
 But I still got the same error.

   ## Solution